Shujishi

 Shujishi (庶吉士 (shù jí shì); Manchu: geren giltusi) which means "All good men of virtue" is a scholastic title during the Ming and Qing dynasty of China.
 It can be used to denote a group of people who hold this title as well as individuals who possess the title.

 Etymology

 The name of this title traces its origin back to the Book of Documents (also known as the Shû King through the translation of James Legge) which is written in old Chinese language.
-In the chapter "The establishment of government" (立政), the phrase "All good men of constant virtue (庶常吉士)" which is pronounced as "Shuchangjishi" appeared during a conversation between Duke of Zhou, a moral model of Confucianism, and King Cheng of Zhou, the ruler of China in the early 11th century BC.
-Duke of Zhou asks his nephew King of China to appoint officials with great care and prudence.
+In the chapter "The establishment of government" (立政), the phrase "All good men of constant virtue (庶常吉士)" which is pronounced as "Shuchangjishi" appeared during a conversation between Duke of Zhou, a moral model of Confucianism and regent, and King Cheng of Zhou, the ruler of China in the early 11th century BC.
+Duke of Zhou asks his nephew King of Cheng to appoint officials with great care and prudence.
 He elaborated on the subject of the selection of officials and its significance in relation to the well-being of the government.
 All good men of constant virtue, according to Duke of Zhou, are the ones that are to be trusted and assigned with important tasks.